-The museum is located in Downtown Eunice, Louisiana, right next to the Cajun French Music Hall of Fame & Museum and walking distance from shops and the Jean Lafitte National Park Prairie Acadian Cultural Center.
+The museum is located in downtown Eunice, Louisiana, right next to the Cajun French Music Hall of Fame & Museum and walking distance from shops and the Jean Lafitte National Park Prairie Acadian Cultural Center.
 A statue of Clovis Crawfish stands out front celebrating the famous children’s stories of Eunice resident, Mary Alice Fontenot.

 Ici on parle français.
 French is spoken here.

 - Summer: Tuesday-Friday 9am-5pm | Saturday 10am-5pmWinter: Tuesday-Friday 8:30am-4:30pm | Saturday 9:30am-4:30pm

 220 South C. C. Duson Street, Eunice, Louisiana 70535